arialdomartini/pie-ncrypt/README.md

 // HYXB+T6Eq5vxKBa6elmT4Av/a4A=
 ```

-Hash is calculated agains public fields and properties.
+Hash is calculated against public fields and properties.
 Private elements are ignored.